m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/major-version-upgrade.md

 1. Follow the steps in the [General upgrade procedures](#general-upgrade-procedures).
 2. Run the Upgrade Assistant.
 See [Upgrade the JRF database](#upgrade-the-jrf-database).
 3. Upgrade the domain configuration using the reconfiguration WLST commands.
 See [Reconfigure the domain](#reconfigure-the-domain).
-4. Update the domain resource to use the WebLogic 14120 base image, set `serverStartPolicy: IfNeeded` in the domain and cluster resource YAML file, and restart the domain.
+4. Update the domain resource to use the WebLogic 14120 base image, set `serverStartPolicy: IfNeeded` in the domain and cluster resource YAML file to restart the domain.

 ```
 spec: